Because it's unlike other financial asset classes, venture capital is often misunderstood by newcomers.

 Most people think that VC is all about the initial portfolio construction, selecting the companies to invest in.
 But the truth is that is only half of it.
 What happens with the portfolio after you have selected it is the other half.
 That includes actively managing the portfolio (board work, adding value, etc.) and it includes allocating capital to the portfolio in follow-on rounds, and it includes working to get exits.
 And it is that second part that is the harder part to learn how to do.
 The best VC firms do it incredibly well and they benefit enormously from it.”

-At the start of this section, I said following-on was an overlooked part of VC.
-This is because the initial investments and their associated glamor of pitch decks and coffee meetings are the tip of the iceberg.
-The home runs are followed out of the park with the 66% of the fund that is reserved for follow-ons.
+At the start of this section, I said that following-on was an overlooked part of VC.
+This is because the initial investments and their associated glamor of decks and coffee meetings are the tip of the iceberg.
+The home runs are followed out of the park with the 66% of fund capital that is reserved for follow-ons.
 For new investors to VC, they suffer a rude awakening when they quickly deplete their dry powder and realize that there are no liquid secondary markets to replenish and follow-on.

 Optimizing for the Power Law

-At the beginning of this article, we mentioned how the venture capital industry, as an asset class, has posted generally unsatisfactory returns.
-A fascinating report by the Kauffman Foundation shed further light on the issue and produced some interesting results.
-In the report, called We Have Met the Enemy and He is Us, the Foundation found that when looking at a collection of venture capital funds, only a few were responsible for most of the returns for the asset class as a whole (Chart 13).
+At the beginning of the article, I mentioned how the venture capital industry, as an asset class, has posted generally unsatisfactory returns.
+A fascinating report by the Kauffman Foundation shed further light on the issue with some salient data points.
+In the report, called We Have Met the Enemy and He is Us, the Foundation uncovered that when looking at a collection of venture capital funds, only a few were responsible for most of the returns for the asset class as a whole.

-In many ways, the performance of funds is analogous to the performance of venture deals: a few home runs and a lot of strikeouts.
-The shape of fund level returns follows a similar pattern to the distribution of single deal returns shown in the Correlation Ventures study in Chart 3 at the beginning of this article in which the 50x deals constitute a tiny portion of the sample, but with a significant magnitude of absolute returns.
+In many ways, the performance of VC funds as an industry is analogous to the performance of venture deals: a few home runs and a lot of strikeouts.
+The shape of fund level returns follows a similar pattern to the distribution of single deal returns from the Correlation Ventures study from the beginning of the article, in which the 50x deals constitute a tiny portion of the sample, but with a significant magnitude of absolute returns.

 The implication of the above is very significant.
 Readers will recall how returns of public stocks seemingly follow a normal distribution.
-What we hope to have conveyed in this article is that returns in the venture capital space, both at a deal level as well as at a fund level, do not follow a normal distribution.
+What we hope to have conveyed in this article is that venture capital returns, both at a deal level as well as at a fund level, do not follow a normal distribution.
 Rather, they seem to follow a power law distribution, a long-tail curve where the vast bulk of the returns are concentrated within a small number of funds.
-Figure 2 below illustrates the difference between a power law distribution and the more common normal distribution.
+The figure below illustrates the difference between a power law distribution and the more common normal distribution.

 The concept of the VC industry conforming to a power law distribution was rendered popular by Peter Thiel in Zero to One.
 In it, he said: